 Your local NovAtel dealer can advise you about your specific configuration.
 Should your application require the use of cable longer than 30 m you will find the application note RF Equipment Selection and Installation at our website, www.novatel.com, or you may obtain it from NovAtel Customer Service directly.

 High-quality coaxial cables should be used because a mismatch in impedance, possible with lower quality cable, produces reflections in the cable that increase signal loss.
-Though it is possible to use other high-quality RF cables, the performance specifications of the EuroPak-15a receivers are warranted only when used with
+Though it is possible to use other high-quality

-Chapter 2 Installation
+Installation Chapter 2